 - Casa Amatller, Casa de les Punxes (the thorns) and Casa Macaya by Puig I Cadafalch.

 - Casa Lleó Morera and Casa Montaner I Simon (better known as Fundacion Antoni Tapies) by Domènech I Montaner.

 Probably the most eclectic and quirky venue in town that host the Barcelona Museum of Contemporary Art (MACBA) and the Centre de Cultura Contemporània de Barcelona (CCCB), both among the most visited arts centers in Barcelona and the world, which are also opposite to a Medieval Convent for which the square is named, being a haven for modern skateboarding, photography, and cinema.
 All this in the famous Raval district.

 ENJOY BARCELONA BEST BREATH-TAKING VIEWS AT THESE 3 LOCATIONS

-- Carmel Bunkers, just above the must visit eclectic Park Guell, this area offers the most breathtaking view to Barcelona (bring a bottle of cava in your bag! upsss!)
+- Carmel Bunkers, located just above the city must-visit eclectic Park Guell, this area offers the most breathtaking view to Barcelona (bring a bottle of cava in your bag! upsss!)

 - Tibidabo, apart from being an attraction theme park, it is the highest point in town with a historic church.
 Discover it!